QuantumMisaka/ATST-Tools/README.md

 ## Examples
 - Li-diffu-Si: Li diffusion in Si, very easy example for serial and parallel NEB calculation
 - H2-Au111: H2 dissociation on Au(111) surface. which will have NEB, AutoNEB and Dimer example.
 The barrier is around 1.1 eV consistent with existing paper and calculation result.
-- N2-Cu111 : N2 dissociation on Cu(111) surface. which have high barrier as 4.0 eV but it's not hard to calculate
 - CO-Pt111 : CO dissociation on Pt(111) surface. which have high barrier as 3.6 eV and including diffusion part.
 AutoNEB will always fail due to the low starting image.
 - Cy-Pt_graphene: Cyclohexane dehydrogenation on Pt-doped graphene surface.
 The barrier is around 1.3 eV.
 Noted that the `IT-NEB` result is wrong, but which is consistent to the result in VTST-Tools when using 4 image to do IT-NEB calculation.